 The Copernicus Sentinel-2A satellite’s false color image of the Thar desert and the city of Bikaner is a spectacular visual treat, though the colors may not be real in the image yet the image is a striking one, with hues of red and brown it captures the beauty of the Thar and the cities in it.

 11. A view of the mouth of Ganga (in Bengal and Bangladesh) from the space from Proba-V

-The Gangetic Delta, the world’s largest delta shared between Bangladesh and India., as imaged by Proba-V. The image shows the humongous size of this delta with it unmatched beauty, the density of flora and diversity of fauna it is one of the most pristine and complex ecosystems in all of the Indian Sub-continent.
+The Gangetic Delta, the world’s largest delta shared between Bangladesh and India, as imaged by Proba-V. The image shows the humongous size of this delta with its unmatched beauty, the density of flora and diversity of fauna it is one of the most pristine and complex ecosystems in all of the Indian Sub-continent.

 12. This image ESA clearly shows the Himalayas, Delhi on the left with Yamuna river and Ganges a little right to it.

 The Gangetic plains, the most fertile region in the world and the Himalayas captured in a single frame of this MERIS (Medium Resolution Imaging Spectrometer) false color image spectacularly shows the geographic contrast between the snow covered mountain tops of plains which lie side by side cradling the Indo-Gangetic River system.